bmpi-dev/invest-alchemy/README.md

 - Note
   - Why the trade strategy may not good at trading stock?
     - Compare index, stocks have the liquidity problem and suspension risk.
 Liquidity can lead to a huge gap between simulated trading and actual trading results, suspension will result in inability to trade, producing results that are completely different from simulated trading.
+  - **About strategy backtesting overfitting**: Backtesting overfitting may be a killer in trade stragety, so we not pursue the profit maximization by overfitting, just using the simple trade strategy to overcome the market volatility.

 ### Portfolio